The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

-A new crossmatch was made between the OSIRIS-catalogue and the catalogue of \citetalias{Fotopoulou2012} but with a search radius of 5 arcsec.
+A new cross-match was made between the OSIRIS-catalogue and the catalogue of \citetalias{Fotopoulou2012} in order to assign the photometric information, but with a search radius of 5 arcsec.
 Two different search methods were applied.
-The first, looking for point sources, imposed the \textit{CLASSSTAR}$>0.95$ constrain and an X-ray detection (a flag in the catalogue of \citetalias{Fotopoulou2012}).
+The first, looking for point sources, imposed the \textit{CLASSSTAR}$>0.95$ constraint and an X-ray detection (a flag in the catalogue of \citetalias{Fotopoulou2012}).
 The result was a list of 45 objects.
-The second method was the colour criteria of \cite{Drake2014} ($-0.5<u-g<0.5$ and $-0.5<g-r<0.5$) to identify possible cataclysmic variable (CV) stars, but avoiding the sources at (0,0).
-21 objects in total were obtained but 8 of these were in common with the point sources.
+The second method was the colour criteria of \cite{Drake2014} ($-0.5<u-g<0.5$ and $-0.5<g-r<0.5$) to identify possible cataclysmic variable (CV) stars.
+This yielded a total of 21 objects, but eight of these were in common with the point sources.
 Therefore, this catalogue of secondary objects comprises a total of 58 objects.
+The spectroscopic study of these objects help us to determine whether or not their nature is stellar, together with a study of the degree of contaminants suffered in the colour-based selection method.